Online surveys report: Time for change?

-It’s safe to say that the summer of 2016 will go down in history.
+It’s safe to say that the summer of 2016 will go certainly down in history, according to online surveys.
 With our (somewhat) surprise referendum outcome, the resulting political turmoil, a (possibly) changing economy and a brand new Prime Minister appointed earlier than expected, it’s been a busy few weeks for the UK.

 But what does it mean for us citizens?
 Amid the general uncertainty of both our exit from the EU and the political tower of cards playing out at Westminster, a recent survey has revealed that it’s pretty much ‘business as usual’ for most of us at the moment.

-The online poll showed that the majority of people taking part in the survey do not believe that their finances will be hit by the result of Brexit in the upcoming months.
-Over three quarters of people in the survey thought that their personal finances will be either unchanged or better in the next six months, with only a quarter of people saying they thought their financial situation would deteriorate.
+The online survey showed that the majority of people taking part in the survey do not believe that their finances will be hit by the result of Brexit in the upcoming months.
+Over three quarters of people in the online survey thought that their personal finances will be either unchanged or better in the next six months, with only a quarter of people taking the online survey saying they thought their financial situation would deteriorate.

 In spite of the stark warnings of a doomed economy - with mass job losses and redundancies, and a huge downturn in investment if Brexit was to go ahead - it seems most of us are, largely, trying to keep calm and carry on as normal.
 That’s a pretty impressive stance from the general public.